Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-tkctf-2024.md

 ```
 </details>

-Honestly, the patches are far from demonstrating the potential of Atlantis,
+For bugs involving inter-procedural logic,
+Atlantis analyzes cross-procedural data flow and incorporates error handling into its patches.
+For instance, when addressing a vulnerability in `stackmachine.c`,
+Atlantis correctly handled the error case by introducing logic to return a special error code, ensuring robust and predictable behavior.

+That said, the patches produced during this competition don’t fully showcase Atlantis’s potential,
-as the challenges are not sophisticated enough.
+as the challenges lacked sophistication.
-(check our [SQLite3 zero day](/blog/post-asc-sqlite) for more sophisticated ones)
+For a more advanced example, check out our work on the [SQLite3 zero-day vulnerability](/blog/post-asc-sqlite).
-Since then, our system has gone through multiple rounds of improvements,
+Since then, Atlantis has undergone multiple rounds of improvement,
-and we will open-source all the details of our system after AIxCC competition.
+and we remain committed to open-sourcing the full details of our system after the AIxCC competition.

-### Unsound patches
+### Unsound Patches

-Atlantis failed to patch three of the challenges.
+Atlantis was unable to patch three of the challenges due to unsound patches.
-Two of them are due to the puzzle-like nature of the challenges.
+Two of these failures stemmed from the puzzle-like nature of the challenges:

-For example,
-the `maze` challenge only requires finding the path through the maze,
+- **Maze Challenge:** This challenge required finding the path through a maze.
-a patch that fixes the vulnerability changes the intended behavior.
+A patch that fixes the vulnerability inadvertently altered the intended behavior, conflicting with the challenge's goals.

-Also, the `shellcode-golf` challenge requires finding
-a special shellcode to pass the check.
+- **Shellcode-Golf Challenge:** This challenge demanded crafting a specific shellcode to pass a verification check.
-A patch that fixes the vulnerability changes the check logic,
-thus changes the intended behavior.
+A patch that addressed the vulnerability ended up modifying the check logic, effectively changing the intended behavior.

-Another one is due to the complexity of inter-procedural logics.
+The third unsound patch occurred due to the complexity of inter-procedural logic,
+which presented challenges for Atlantis in accurately resolving the issue without disrupting the intended program flow.

 <details>
   <summary> Click me to show the pseudo code </summary>